srvk/how2-dataset/README.md

  - Shoou-I Yu, Lu Jiang, and Alexander Hauptmann.
 Instructional Videos for Unsupervised Harvesting and Learning of Action Examples.
 In Proc.
 22nd ACM International Conference on Multimedia; Orlando, FL; U.S.A.; 2014.
 ACM. http://doi.acm.org/10.1145/2647868.2654997.

-## How2 Challenge

-NEW: Please check out the [How2 Challenge Workshop at ICML 2019](https://srvk.github.io/how2-challenge/).

 ## How2 Download
 The corpus consists of around 80,000 instructional videos (about 2,000 hours) with associated English sub-titles and summaries.
 About 300 hours have also been translated into Portuguese using crowd-sourcing, and used during the [JSALT 2018 Workshop](https://www.clsp.jhu.edu/workshops/18-workshop/grounded-sequence-sequence-transduction).
 A larger version will be released soon.